sig-gis/Liberia_NSC_ForestMonitoringTraining/07_intro_GEE/02_imagery.md

 ## Importing Raster Data to GEE assets

 You can use the Asset Manager to upload images or other georeferenced raster datasets, including georeferenced drone images.
 You can upload GeoTIFF image files up to 10 GB in size to your Earth Engine user folder.
-For larger files, we would need to use [the command-line upload option](https://developers.google.com/earth-engine/guides/command_line#upload).
+For larger files, we would need to use <a href="https://developers.google.com/earth-engine/guides/command_line#upload" target="_blank" rel="noopener noreferrer">the command-line upload option</a>.

 To upload a GeoTIFF using the Code Editor, select the Assets tab in the upper left corner, click **`NEW`**, then select **Image upload**.
 Click the **`SELECT`** button and navigate to a GeoTIFF on your local file system, or drag and drop your GeoTIFF into this upload dialog.